-- Artistic License – Martial Arts: Notably averted in the first movie.
-The fight between Kerkerian and the skinheads is pretty realistic, averting Invulnerable Knuckles and showing the thugs managing to overpower him thanks to numeric advantage (though at the end, Max is too smart for them - see It Works Better With Bullets below).
+- Artistic License Martial Arts: Notably averted in the first movie.
+The fight between Kerkerian and the skinheads is pretty realistic, averting Invulnerable Knuckles and showing the thugs finally overpowering him by numeric advantage (though actually Max is too smart for them - see It Works Better With Bullets below).

 - Compressed Adaptation: Compared to the book.
 In fact, it's so bad that Vincent Casell is on the record saying that the film is almost impossible to understand because the director cut out all the boring parts, which were all the threads that held the plot together.